 During this crisis, guidance for early care and education providers changes rapidly.
 We have assembled links to the COVID-19 pages at the organizations and governmental agencies that New York’s workforce relies on.
 We hope that this will make it easier for you to track and access important updates.
+This page will be updated frequently be sure to check back for new updates.

 The NYS Office of Children and Family Services (OCFS) website contains updates and important announcement and surveys on Child Care Program Openings and Parent Need.
 OCFS has released a new document to monitor visitors to programs for tracking and tracing efforts.